wooville/Neo-Dodgeball-Tournament/README.md

 https://github.com/wooville/wooEngine

-All of the code for this submission was written by me, but I learned the basic ECS concepts from this course and heavily modified my implementation of the engine outlined in the course from two years ago to create something new here.
+All of the code for this submission was written by me, but I learned the basic ECS concepts from this course and heavily modified my implementation of the engine from two years ago to create something new here.

 ## ECS Implementation
 This engine uses a basic ECS implementation of Entity, Component, and System classes.
 Components and Systems use template types so that their functions can be used generically for each specific Component/System.
 A Registry class organizes the E/C/S in use.
 Template types are used for scalability of components and systems by allowing generic functionality for those components and systems.